-The New York Yankees are arguably the best-known and also most successful franchise in Major League Basketball (MLB) and have now grown into a global brand.
+The New York Yankees are arguably the best-known and also most successful franchise in Major League Baseball (MLB) and have now grown into a global brand.

 Birth in Baltimore